Everything's Eventual (album)

-Everything's Eventual is the debut and only studio album by Canadian duo Appleton, made up of sisters (not twins) Natalie and Nicole Appleton.
+Everything's Eventual is the only studio album by Canadian duo Appleton, made up of sisters Natalie and Nicole Appleton.
 It was released on February 24, 2003, through Polydor Records.
 Three singles were released from the album: "Fantasy", "Don't Worry" and "Everything Eventually".
+The album and singles performed reasonably well on the UK charts; however, the label thought that 70,000 copies sold was too little for their contract, and this eventually led to Appleton being dropped by Polydor.

+Demon Music Group released the first-ever 12-inch vinyl versions of the album on June 17, 2023, to celebrate 20 years since its first release.
+Purple- and white-coloured versions were pressed with original album art, lyrics and photographs.

+Background

+Natalie and Nicole Appleton had been part of the successful girl group All Saints from 1996 until the band announced in February 2001 that they were to take a break so that they "could clear the air between themselves".
+The sisters wanted to continue performing and making music so went into the recording studio to try out some songs, the result being Everything's Eventual.
 "We created the album ourselves off our own backs so there was no need to change any elements when we signed our new deal.
 It has just been mixed since we signed to Polydor," the duo said.
 "We love our All Saints fans and hope we can also attract new fans as our music has developed.
 We've been enjoying playing around with new ideas in the studio with no limits and it’s a new beginning for us."

 The album is named after the Stephen King short story collection Everything's Eventual, since Natalie Appleton is a great admirer of him.
-The album was initially to be named Aloud but the name was changed to avoid any association with then labelmates winners Girls Aloud.
-The album and singles performed reasonably well on the UK charts; however the label thought that 70,000 copies sold was too little for their contract, and this eventually led to Appleton being dropped by Polydor.
+The album was initially to be named Aloud but the name was changed to avoid any association with then labelmates Girls Aloud.

-On 8 February 2023, almost 20 years after the album was originally released, it was confirmed that Demon Music Group, in conjunction with Fascination Management (who now manage both Nicole and Natalie as members of All Saints since their comeback in 2016), would be reissuing the album on coloured vinyl for its 20th anniversary on 17 June 2023, with exclusive unseen art prints, full lyrics and new liner notes.

 Track listing

+Personnel

+Adapted from the album's liner notes.